zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 I'll post the trained weights in this repo along with the evaluation result.

 Hope it help whoever wants to try efficientdet in pytorch.
+Training examples can be found here. [tutorials](tutorial/).
+The trained weights can be found here. [weights](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch/releases/tag/custom_datasets)

 ## Performance